 Let me make this last point to drive home long term investing.
 Assuming we had done this for 10 years, didn’t add anymore expenses, and stuck to the maximum savings possible…Mom and Dad would owe you $18,875 and you could still spent most of any gift money on fun stuff.
 That’s how amazing saving + compound interest + limiting expenses are.
 At the basic level, the key to being rich is to increase income and decrease expenses.
 Take this experience with you as you get older and I’ll be very proud.

 I can’t recommend RoosterMoney enough for parents with children in the chores and allowance age.
 Through my membership with RoosterMoney, take a free 3 month test drive of the PLUS version and see if your kids can do better than mine.
 If your kids are a bit older, I would look into FamZoo and start using real money instead.
+Please share how you’re educating your kids about money in the comments below.

-Below are some additional ideas.
+Here are some additional ideas.

 Kylven Ross is the owner and primary contributor of theFIway.com.
 He has been married for 17 years and is father to a son and daughter living in New England.
 Professional accomplishments include a bachelor’s degree and industry certifications in the cyber sector.
 He has spent the last 18 years working in the U.S. Defense Industry and as a Military Police Officer.